volfpeter/fastapi-motor-oil/README.md

 from .app import create_app
 ```

 With everything in place, you can serve the application by executing `uvicorn notes_app:create_app --reload --factory` in your root directory.
-Go to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) in the browser to see and the try the created REST API.
+Go to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) in the browser to see and try the created REST API.

 ## Requirements